|2nd Five Year Plan||

 Programmes In The Public Sector

-22. Iron & Steel.In conformity with the priority given to iron and steel, the second five year plan envisages the construction of three steel plants of one million tons ingot capacity each in the public sector and the provision of facilities in one of these for the production of 350,000 tons of foundry grade pig iron.
+22. Iron and Steel.In conformity with the priority given to iron and steel, the second five year plan envisages the construction of three steel plants of one million tons ingot capacity each in the public sector and the provision of facilities in one of these for the production of 350,000 tons of foundry grade pig iron.

 The plant to be located at Rourkela is expected to entail an outlay of about Rs.
 128 crores* during the period 1956-61 and to produce 720,000 tons of flat products of steel, hot and cold rolled.
 It is being designed to operate the L.D. process (oxygen blowing in steel production) and will be equipped for the recovery of crude benzol, coal-tar and ammonia.
 It is proposed that the hydrogen from the coke-oven gases and the nitrogen from the liquid air plant should be harnessed for the manufacture of nitrolirnestone fertilizer at Rourkela taking advantage of the surplus coke-oven gas expected to be available as a result of the adoption of the L.D. process.